Student Voices: Jocelyn

-How do you think SCC is different from other community colleges in Seattle?
+How do you think Shoreline is different from other community colleges in Seattle?

 I think Shoreline has lots of things others don't have.
 I know because I work for the student newspaper.
 To write my articles, I have to call other colleges to verify and compare information.
-For example, SCC has a Veterans Center.
-The Fine Art department has a wood burning kiln.
+For example, Shoreline has a Veterans Center.
+The Fine Art department has a wood-burning kiln.
 No other community college art department in Washington has one, not even the University of Washington.
 I didn't believe that when I heard it, so I called many schools and it was true!
-SCC students built it themselves, together with faculty.
+Shoreline students built it themselves, together with faculty.
 As I did my research for articles, I often found other things that Shoreline has but other schools don't.

 So do you believe Shoreline Community College prepared you well to continue your major studies at university?

 At this point I think so because of the opportunity to work in the campus newspaper and getting an internship in the Public Information Office.
 This way I get all my classes and journalism studies, but I also get a chance to practice what I learn.

 What's one more thing you like about Shoreline?